 Podcast hosts are aware that live reads and mid-rolls are highly coveted, and they usually price their rate cards with this in mind.

 Want to know exactly what to say in your podcast ad?
 Download my script for the perfect podcast ad.

 What does podcast advertising cost?

 Pricing for podcasts can vary significantly depending on a show’s popularity.
+Like I said, you can browse through podcasts to advertise on using PodBean which is a marketplace that connects advertisers and podcast hosts.
 A show’s popularity can be measured by the number of subscribers a show has or number of downloads an episode receives.

 In the podcast world, the metrics can get a little convoluted.

 For example, a podcast can have 10,000 subscribers, but it’s possible that only 3,000 ever listen to more than one episode of that show.
 When buying your podcast ad, try and dig into the numbers a bit and make sure you really understand the metrics being quoted to you.